Dimitrios-Ar/masterThesis/README.md

 ## Description

-This repository will be updated before the 10th of August at 23:59, allowing some time to clean up the code, upload videos and the dataset after the report hand in on the 1st of August.
+This repository contains the dataset and code related to the Master thesis project completed for the MSc in Autonomous Systems, at the Technical University of Denmark.

 ## Author